jomalley2112/sql_search_n_sort/README.md

 #### Description ####
 Provides simple SQL-based* search and sort functionality (that work together or separately) for the index or any other page that lists out ActiveRecord models.
 Being SQL-driven it gives you search capability without making you run a separate full-text server like Solr.

-\* *Currently it works on string, text, date and integer fields.
+\* *Currently it works on string and text fields.
+Working on getting date and integer fields.
 At this point it appears that adding indexes will not improve performance due to the use of a leading wildcard in conjunction with LIKE comparisons.
 Only tested on SQLLite and MySQL at this point, but should work with others.*

 *Note: [ControllerScaffolding](https://github.com/jomalley2112/controller_scaffolding) includes SqlSearchNSort functionality and generates all the necessary code to get it up and running.*